John-Kingham/quality-shares/README.md

 - The homepage contains a list of blog posts grouped by category (e.g. Market Valuations, Company Reviews, Investment Strategy, etc).
 - The category name and post titles are in the primary dark blue colour and use the site's custom headings font.
-- Each blog post's feature image, title and date are shown within a bordered "card" with rounded corners.
+- Each blog post's feature image, title and last updated date are shown within a bordered "card" with rounded corners.
 The border is in a generic light grey colour which is not explicitly part of the site's colour palette.
 This design cleanly separates one post from another, while providing a minimalist, modern look and feel.
 - Each post's title links to the post's detail page.
 As the title is a link, it provides visual feedback on hover by displaying an underline.
-- The post's date is in the site's custom body font and the darker "highlight" version of the secondary blue colour.
+- The post's last updated date is in the site's custom body font and the darker "highlight" version of the secondary blue colour.
 - The section and "card" backgrounds are plain white, to avoid distracting users from the content, which is the most important part of the site.
 - This section is useful to users because it shows them the various content topics available on the site, and it helps them quickly find blog posts about a specific topic.